AdobeXD/plugin-docs/reference/structure/folder-structure.md

 ## Your plugin's parent folder

-In [the `develop` folder](/reference/structure/location.html#the-develop-folder), create a new folder for your plugin with any name you like.
+Create a new folder for your plugin with any name you like.

 ## Your plugin files